mischa78/boxroom/README.md

 Thanks to [Rob Halff](https://github.com/rhalff), [Marcus Ilgner](https://github.com/milgner) and [Jessica Marcon](https://github.com/marcontwm) Boxroom is now available in Dutch, German and Italian.

 English is the default.
-To change the language, open `config/application.rb` and change the following line:
+To change the language, open `config/application.rb`, uncomment the following line:

-    config.i18n.default_locale = :en
+    # config.i18n.default_locale = :de

-to:
+and set the language you desire:

     config.i18n.default_locale = :nl # Dutch
     config.i18n.default_locale = :de # German
     config.i18n.default_locale = :it # Italian

 It would be great to have many more languages.
-I am waiting for your pull requests! ;-)
+I am waiting for your pull requests!

 License